Son's goalkeeping debut video goes viral

 A father said he was "amazed" after more than a million people, including a host of famous footballers, watched a video of his son's goalkeeping debut.

-England's Nick Pope, West Ham's Lucas Fabianski and ex-Arsenal goalie David Seaman were among those to see the video of nine-year-old Harrison Ogle.
+England's Nick Pope, West Ham's Lukasz Fabianski and ex-Arsenal goalie David Seaman were among those to see the video of nine-year-old Harrison Ogle.

 Harrison's side lost 11-0, but his dad Allan uploaded footage of some of his saves in a bid to cheer him up.